Certified Translation of documents

 Documents for the certified translation

-Below you will find a selection of documents which typically require a legal translation by a sworn translator.
+My service for certified translations includes official documents, certificates, deeds and similar papers.
+Subsequently, you will find a selection of documents which typically require a certified translation by a sworn translator:

-Diploma, academic certificate, qualification certificate, employment reference, testimonial, etc.
+High School Diploma, school leaving certificate, diploma, Bachelor degree, Master degree, Doctor’s degree, transcript of records, academic certificate, qualification certificate, employment reference, testimonial, etc.

 Notarial deed, contract, last will and court decision, etc.

-Identity card, migration documents, passport, residence permit, driving licence, etc.
+Identity card, migration documents, passport, residence title, residence permit, assurance of naturalization, renunciation of citizenship, migratory documents, driving licence, etc.

 Medical report, psychological appraisal, veterinary certificates, etc.